amirajoodani/Ceph/README.md

 In essence, **RADOS is a sophisticated, self-managing, and massively scalable "object storage engine" that provides the bedrock upon which Ceph's unified storage capabilities are delivered.**

+# What is the Role of MON ? <br>
+If the OSDs (Object Storage Daemons) are the workers in a factory, storing and retrieving data, then the MONs are the central nervous system and management team.
+They don't touch the data itself, but they are absolutely essential for coordinating the entire operation, maintaining a consistent view of the cluster's health and state, and providing the "map" that everyone needs to do their job.

+The Core Purpose of MONs
+The primary role of the MON daemon is to maintain and provide a consistent, authoritative view of the cluster's state.
+It does this by managing the Cluster Map, which is actually a collection of several maps.

+Key Responsibilities of the MON
+1. Maintaining the Cluster Maps
+This is the MON's most critical job.
+The cluster map is the "source of truth" for the entire system.
+It consists of:

+The MON Map: Contains the list of all MONs in the cluster, their IP addresses, and ports.
+It's like the contact list for the management team itself.

+The OSD Map: Contains the list of all OSDs, their status (in, out, up, down), and their weights (how much data they should store).
+This is the "employee roster."

+The PG Map (Placement Group Map): Shows the state of all PGs (e.g., active+clean, active+degraded, recovering).
+It's the "work assignment and status board."

+The CRUSH Map: Contains the hierarchical topology of the cluster (which OSDs are in which hosts, which hosts are in which racks, etc.) and the storage policies (CRUSH rules).
+This is the "factory floor plan" and "work instructions."

+The MGR Map: Contains the list of active and standby MGR (Manager) daemons.

+2. Providing Consensus and Consistency (The Paxos Algorithm) Why it's needed: In a distributed system, nodes can have temporary network partitions or failures.
+To avoid a "split-brain" scenario (where two parts of the cluster believe they are in charge), you need a consensus mechanism.

+How it works: MONs use a variant of the Paxos protocol to agree on the current state of the cluster before updating the cluster map.
+This is why you always run an odd number of MONs (1, 3, 5, etc.).

+A majority (quorum) of MONs must agree on any state change.
+For example, with 3 MONs, at least 2 must agree.

+If a MON loses connectivity to the quorum, it stops responding to clients, ensuring there is never more than one "source of truth."

+3. Authentication (The Key Distributor)
+The MON cluster manages the initial authentication for clients and daemons.

+When a client (e.g., someone using RBD or RGW) wants to connect, it first contacts a MON.

+The MON authenticates the client using shared keys and then provides them with the latest cluster map, allowing the client to calculate data locations and connect directly to the OSDs.

+4. Tracking Cluster Health
+The MONs are responsible for collecting and reporting the overall health of the cluster.

+When you run ceph -s or ceph health, you are querying the MON cluster.

+It aggregates status reports from OSDs and other daemons to present a unified health status (HEALTH_OK, HEALTH_WARN, HEALTH_ERR).
 # Ceph Installation With Cephadm (Pacific Version )
 <b>1-Config Ssh For Connection Between Servers (Do it on all your servers )</b> <br>
 vi /etc/ssh/sshd_config <br>